-To put it another way, in a friend's D&D campaign universe Orcs are all descended from the first fallen hero who after becoming famous for a great and noble deed, became smitten with fame and fortune.
+To put it another way, in a friend's D&D campaign universe Orcs are all descended from the first fallen hero who, after becoming famous for a great and noble deed, became smitten with fame and fortune.
 Soon, consumed by avarice, the gods cursed him and all his followers to resemble pigs and henceforth their descendants are pig-faced Orcs.

-This isn't a legend.
-This happened in the campaign's history.
-This is an internal fact.
+My own D&D-But-Not world has a very detailed history and explanation for everything.
+Much of it is even true.
+Some of it is specifically noted as unknown and therefore speculated upon.
+"There are many tales told about the 60 ft. golems walking back and forth around the city-state of Rae-Uhn..." for example.
+For another..."Legend says this cavern is guarded by a three headed dragon!"
+"Tis no dragon that has three heads fool.
+It's a hydra."
 "A Hydra?
 This far north?
 Don't you know the legend of Sir BrakBrinn the Oaf?
 I heard it from my cousin's friend's older brother who spoke to the old woman in the woods when he was younger.
 It's a demon as sure as I live and breathe..."

-Even in Sci-Fi and Superhero games it's a good idea for the lore of a hero, villain, place or thing to be only partially correct.
+Even in Sci-Fi and Superhero games it's a good idea for the lore of a hero, villain, place, or thing to be only partially correct.
 Stories get embellished and embellishments are misinterpreted.
 The key is, establish the story, let it sit for a while so the players assume and except it as true.
-Then reveal it to be a ways off the mark but with some stread of truth in it to explain how it was warped in the first place.
-Just something to think about.
+Then reveal it to be a ways off the mark but with some shred of the correct story in it to explain how it was warped in the first place.